(C64) Malignant neoplasm of kidney, except renal pelvis

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the severity of the symptoms and improve the overall health of the patient
+Main goal: To reduce the size of the malignant neoplasm and improve the patient's overall health.

 Icon